-Many signs are communicated with specific movements like that one.
+Many signs are communicated with specific movements like that.

 Whether your palm is facing yourself or the person you're signing to is important.
 In many cases, changing the palm orientation makes an entirely different sign.

-When you learn sign language vocabulary, make sure you're learning with correct palm orientation because this can be an easy element to ignore for non-native signers.
+When you learn sign language vocabulary, ensure you're learning with correct palm orientation because this can be an easy element to ignore for non-native signers.

-In the image above, it is important that the people signing have their hands placed at their chins.
+In the image above, the people signing must have their hands placed at their chins.
 When the flat hand with the palm facing away is at the chin, it means "thank you."

 If placed somewhere else on the body, it would not mean the same thing.

 Notice how expressive this woman is when she signs.
-This isn't just a personal choice, it's actually a part of the language!
+This isn't just a personal choice; it's part of the language!